MicrosoftDocs/fabric-docs/docs/enterprise/buy-subscription.md

 * Pay as you go with no time commitment.

-* You can [scale your capacity](scale-capacity.md) up or down using the Azure portal or via the Azure APIs.
+* You can [scale your capacity](scale-capacity.md) up or down using the Azure portal.

 * You can [pause](pause-resume.md#pause-your-capacity) and [resume](pause-resume.md#resume-your-capacity) your capacity as needed.
 This feature is designed to save money when the capacity isn't in use.